thebrewery-craft-templates/flutter-starter-kit/README.md

 ## Packages - SDK

-These are the available packages in this repository.
+These are the available SDK packages.

 | Plugin | Pub | explanation|
 |--------|-----|------------|